Elizabeth Carter

 1882

 Numbers in blue indicate the dates of arrival in America.
-These figures are from US Census documents.
-They also tend to vary a bit from census to census, so they are suspect at times!
+These figures are mostly from US Census documents,and they tend to vary a bit from census to census!
+An exact date, however, indicates data from a ship's manifest.

 b.
 10-21-1866